yashuu678/WebProjects/README.md

-# 🔢 Calculator Web App
+# 🌦 Weather App

-A basic calculator built using HTML, CSS, and JavaScript.
+Fetches real-time weather using the OpenWeatherMap API.

 ## Features
-- Addition, Subtraction, Multiplication, Division
-- Clean UI
+- City-based weather search
+- Temperature in Celsius
+- Weather condition display

-## How to Run
+## Setup
+1. Replace `YOUR_API_KEY` in `script.js` with your OpenWeatherMap API key.
-Open `index.html` in browser
+2. Open `index.html` in browser.

 ## Author
 [Your Name]